imabhijit/A3-SOEN445/README.md

 get http://localhost:8007/images/fun.jpg

+To execute a *POST* Request,

+ httpc post [-v] [-h key:value] [-d inline-data] [-f file] URL, where

+ -v Prints the detail of the response such as protocol, status, and headers.

+ -h key:value Associates headers to HTTP Request with the format 'key:value'.

+ -d string Associates an inline data to the body HTTP POST request.

+ -f file Associates the content of a file to the body HTTP POST request.

+ Either [-d] or [-f] can be used but not both.

+Examples:

 post -v -d "Hello world!" -H "Content-Length:12" http://localhost:8007/bob2.txt

 post -v -d "Hello world!" -H "Content-Length:12" http://localhost:8007/hey/my/name/is/bob.txt

+Counter Examples:

 @forbidden
 http://localhost:8007/hey/my/name/is/bob.txt